hu-jun/LPMwithPruning/README.md

 	$ ./bin/LPMwithPruning

-Runing this executable file , it will output experiment results in the form of files into `./result`: the files with the file name like `FIBIP_*.txt` are results of FIB traffic, the files like `RandomIP_*.txt` are results of random traffic.
+Runing this executable file, it will store experiment results into files in `./result`.
+There has two types of results: one is xxxx represented by files with the file name format of `FIBIP_*.txt`, the other is xxxx represented by files with the file name format of `RandomIP_*.txt`.
 If you want to use different routing tables or IP packet traffics for test, please refer to the data format in `./data4test/fibIp and./data4test/randomIP` respectvely.

-***Note:*** you may need to provide a default forward routing (such as "111.111.111.1/0 26") for each routing table file, so that if the longest prefix matching length is 0,it still can find a next hop for the ip, otherwise results are not accurate of provisions.
+***Note:*** you may need to add a next-hop record with a default next-hop value `default value` as "111.111.111.1/0 `default value`" to each FIB file for the case that an IP lookup doesn't mathch any prefix, so we can return the next-hop with `default value`.

 ## Workloads Generation